 Natural remedies are the simplest and least expensive way of fading stretch marks; however, they are definitely more of a preventative than a cure.
 Simple things like staying hydrated and keeping your skin moisturized.
 Preventing your skin from becoming too dry means you will be less susceptible to getting stretch marks.
 Plant-based moisturizers such as coconut and almond oil are cheap and often easy to find in your local grocery store, they also tend to be found on the ingredients list of more expensive pharmaceutical stretch mark cures.
 Alongside keeping hydrated, you can also assist your body in its natural collagen production by eating foods high in zinc.
 Foods such as Turkey, fish, brazil nuts and tempeh will help give your body the zinc it needs to help repair skin wounds such as stretch marks.

-Pharmaceutical stretch mark products are available at all good drug stores and should contain ingredients such as cocoa or shea butter and vitamin E. There are few pharmaceutical products on the market so well known for helping fade stretch marks than Bio-Oil.
-If you don’t already have some floating around in your home, online pharmacy www.pharmacyonline.com.au provides a free tester of the product alongside the whole Bio-Oil range.
+Pharmaceutical stretch mark products are available at the virtual pharmacy and should contain ingredients such as cocoa or shea butter and vitamin E. There are few pharmaceutical products on the market so well known for helping fade stretch marks than Bio-Oil.
+If you don’t already have some floating around in your home, online Canadian pharmacy provides a free tester of the product alongside the whole Bio-Oil range.

 Roughly 80 percent of Americans have stretch marks and though you may think they are unsightly; they tell a story of a time in your life where you were growing and they show how adaptable and incredible our bodies can be.
 So, should we really be hiding our tiger stripes?